bernmc/flashstor-trueNAS-fancontrol/README-old-TrueNAS BlueFin.md

 ## 3. Compile and install the it87 kmod

-For reference, the link to mafredri's patched version of the mainline it87 kernel platform driver is here: [Asustor Platform Driver.](https://github.com/mafredri/asustor-platform-driver)
+For reference, the link to mafredri's patched version of the mainline it87 kernel platform driver is here: [Asustor-platform-driver](https://github.com/mafredri/asustor-platform-driver/blob/it87/README.md).

 This guide assumes you're logged in as the default admin user - you'll need to modify directory paths if you're someone else.